Dentulu and The TeleDentists Partner to Expand Nationwide Access to On-Demand Virtual Dental Care

 _________________________

-Dentulu is a dental technology company providing software solutions and dental services to consumers and dental professionals.
-Dentulu has been recognized at the American Dental Association as the 2020 and 2021 "Best of Class" Teledentistry technology awarded by Cellerant.
-Dentulu is also the inventor of the MouthCam consumer intra-oral camera that allows dentists to view inside the patients mouth remotely.
-Dentulu's comprehensive HIPAA compliant platform provides all aspects of Teledentistry and is accessible from any mobile device or computer.
-Dentulu is expanding its offerings to include a unique marketplace that allows patients, dental professionals, and 3rd party vendors to connect, communicate, and collaborate.
+Dentulu is a dental technology company providing software solutions and services to consumers and dental professionals.
+They are the inventor of the MouthCam consumer intra-oral camera and operate the world’s most comprehensive HIPAA compliant Teledentistry platform.
+Dentulu provides an ecosystem that allows patients, dental professionals, and 3rd party vendors to connect, communicate, and collaborate.
 Additional information is available at https://www.dentulu.com

 The TeleDentists is a pioneer in Teledentistry with an easily accessible solution to urgent oral and dental problems 24/7/365.
 A proprietary, national network of Board Licensed dentists use secure online video consults to connect with patients.
 They diagnose problems, start remediation and, when needed, arrange next business day appointments with a conveniently located dentist.